 If you’re looking to get a small business loan I would recommend looking at the following companies:

 When you’re looking at your Small Business Loan you will want to consider a few things.
 First, ensure you’re borrowing enough to cover your business expenses.
 The biggest mistake people make is not calculating all of the expenses they might incur.
-For starting an online business you will want to considering some of the following costs:
+For starting an online business you will want to consider some of the following costs:

 - Labor (shipping, marketing, production, legal, financial, etc.)